NCAS-CMS/cf-python/docs/source/tutorial.rst

 -----------------

-Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot
+Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot package
-<http://ajheaps.github.io/cf-plot>`_ package (that needs to be
+<http://ajheaps.github.io/cf-plot>`_ (that needs to be installed
-installed seprately to cf).
+seprately to cf).

 See the `cfplot gallery
-<http://ajheaps.github.io/cf-plot/gallery.html>`_ for the full range
+<http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range
 range plotting possibilities with example code.
+These include, but are not limited to:

+* Cylindrical projection
+* Polar stereographic
+* Latitude or longitude vs. height
+* Hovmuller
+* Vectors
+* Stipples
+* Multiple plots on a page
+* Colour scales
+* User defined axes
+* Rotated pole
+* Irregular grids
+* Plane projections
+* Trajectories

 .. figure:: images/cfplot_example.png